Neighborhood Info Without The Neighborhood Drama. Learn more

 Applying Protective Finish

 A high-quality sealer or stain protects the wood from moisture and UV damage.
-This will enhance the natural beauty of the wood and also extend its lifespan.
+This enhances the natural beauty of the wood and extends its lifespan.
 For optimal protection, reapply the protective finish every one to two years.

 Adding Decorative Elements